 A position of Director, Global Energy Services has been established with worldwide responsibility.
 An energy management program is maintained and regularly updated.
 The corporate environment, health, safety and sustainability department reviews this program annually.
 Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, review of capital investments and acquisitions for EHS impacts and green chemistry reviews.
 As a result, our new facilities typically make use of state-of-the art, energy-efficient technologies.

-Both our Swords and Cruiserath, Ireland facilities are operating with a structured Energy Management System approach to deliver sustainable energy efficiency.
-The sites are committed to energy and carbon emissions reductions.
-The reduction of energy is a core objective for both sites and receives the full support of the Senior Management Team.
-The benefits of a structured approach to energy efficiency can clearly be seen by the successful reduction of energy usage at both sites.
-Reductions towards the Corporate Sustainability 2015 Goal energy targets for Irish sites from 2010 through 2012 was over 34 million kWh (13%) versus 2009 actual usage, equating to an estimated carbon footprint reduction in excess of 8,000 metric tons.
+Our Swords and Cruiserath, Ireland facilities have reduced energy consumption from 2009 to 2014 by over 36 million kWh (15%) versus 2009 actual usage, equating to an estimated carbon footprint reduction in excess of 8,000 metric tons.
 Examples of the innovations introduced are: reductions in building air change rates, changeover to the use of “cold” standby boilers, modifications on incinerator burners to increase gas efficiency and the installation of variable speed drives on large site motors.
-Both sites continue to look for innovative ways to provide sustained reduction in energy usage and emissions of carbon dioxide to the atmosphere.

 The Wallingford, Connecticut facility—a one million square-foot pharmaceutical research and development center situated on180 acres—requires large amounts of energy.
 The facility constructed a combined heat and power (CHP) plant that uses clean-burning natural gas and incorporates a waste heat boiler as a heat recovery system.
 The CHP system operates at approximately 72 percent efficiency, more than double the estimated average efficiency rate of the U.S. electric system.
 The CHP system, which recovers heat from the gas turbine to make steam for heating the complex during the winter months, has reduced greenhouse gas emissions at the Wallingford facility by approximately 20 percent—or about 6,600 metric tons per year.